Indépendance Cha Cha: Reception

 From its first diffusion, the song proved extremely popular and has been described as the "first Pan-African hit".
 Musician Gilles Sala later said that it (along with the other two His Master's Voice recordings) "sent a musical shock wave.
 It was pretty extraordinary, this spontaneous, natural music."

-The choice of language in Indépendance Cha Cha, Lingala, supplemented by French loanwords, meant that the song also became a hit in the neighbouring French Congo where the language was also widely spoken.
+The choice of language in "Indépendance Cha Cha", Lingala, supplemented by French loanwords, meant that the song also became a hit in the neighbouring French Congo where the language was also widely spoken.
 It was widely broadcast across Africa by Radio Congo Belge.
 The song's tune and optimistic lyrics chimed with the popular mood in Africa, particularly in Francophone countries, many of them made independent in 1960 or soon after.
-Indépendance Cha Cha was adopted as the "song of the emancipation of the dark continent" and became extremely popular across Africa, although it achieved longest-lasting success in the modern-day Democratic Republic of the Congo.
+"Indépendance Cha Cha" was adopted as the "song of the emancipation of the dark continent" and became extremely popular across Africa, although it achieved longest-lasting success in the modern-day Democratic Republic of the Congo.
 When Rwanda became independent on 1 July 1962, a youth group marched through Kigali singing the song.

-Legacy
+Adaptations and appearances

-Indépendance Cha Cha is performed in one of the scenes of the 2000 film Lumumba, directed by Raoul Peck.
+"Indépendance Cha Cha" is performed in one of the scenes of the 2000 film Lumumba, directed by Raoul Peck.
 It also appeared in Peck's documentary Lumumba, la mort d'un prophète.
-An adaptation was made by Belgian-Congolese musician Baloji, entitled Le Jour d'Après / Siku Ya Baadaye in the album Kinshasa Succursale.
-Another adaptation has been made by Gérard Addat, entitled La Liberté Cha Cha.
+Belgian-Congolese rapper Baloji reimagined it as "Le Jour d'Après" ("the day after"), performed by Siku Ya Baadaye on the 2011 album Kinshasa Succursale.
+Gérard Addat created a version called "La Liberté Cha Cha", while the Haitian band Tabou Combo released "Rumba Liberté" in 2011.